MarkWilds/Runegear/README.md

 	* Ability to add properties to brushes and entities

 ![alt text](runegear_old.png "Old image of Runegear CSG editor")

-This project is rather inactive, might I suggest you look at https://trenchbroom.github.io/

 #### Goal
 The goal is to 'finish' this project and create a basic oldschool CSG editor with an engine agnostic file format.